Vermillion County, Indiana: Transportation

 CSX Transportation operates a railroad line running from Danville, Illinois to Terre Haute.
 This line runs most of the length of Vermillion County from north to south, passing through Rilesyburg, Cayuga, and Clinton before crossing the Wabash River.
 Another CSX line coming from Decatur, Illinois, enters the county from the west and meets the north–south line near Hillsdale.
 The 6 mi Vermilion Valley Railroad passes through the very north edge of the county on its way from the Flex-N-Gate factory west of Covington to Danville, Illinois.

 Airport

-The county has a three Small airports, the Clinton Airport, located in Clinton, Gessie Airport located in Gessie, and Universal Heli Port located in Universal.
+The county has three small airports, the Clinton Airport, located in Clinton, Gessie Airport located in Gessie, and Universal Heli Port located in Universal.
 The Indianapolis International Airport is located about 65 mi to the east.

 Economy

 Vermillion County's economy is supported by a labor force of approximately 7,924 workers with an unemployment rate in December 2010 of 12.5%.
 Government jobs make up 13% of the county's employment.
 Manufacturing accounts for 12.4%, and construction 10%, while 8.5% of the county's jobs relate to farming.